Local bans limit options for aspiring marijuana businesses

 MLive.com reports that 308 of the 792 cities and townships that passed Proposal 1 in November have prohibited recreational marijuana businesses.

-Bruce Barcott is the deputy editor of the marijuana news website Leafly.
-Barcott describes the local bans as the "second phase of legalization," and warns that banning legal sales will only encourage the black market to thrive.
+Bruce Barcott, deputy editor of the Washington state-based marijuana news and information website Leafly, described the local bans as the "second phase of legalization."

+"Smaller municipalities tend to want the big cities to go first and offer them reassurance that the sky won't fall, that crime rates won't skyrocket, that teen access won't go up," he said.

 Ten other states and the District of Columbia have legalized smoking or eating marijuana for recreational use since 2012.